nititech/php-vite-starter/README.md

 -   **TypeScript/JavaScript Transpilation**: Write modern JavaScript or TypeScript code, which will be automatically transpiled to browser-compatible JavaScript.
 -   **Tailwind CSS Implementation**: Utilize Tailwind CSS for rapid UI development with utility-first classes.
 -   **SASS/SCSS Support**: Write styles using SASS or SCSS syntax, with built-in support for compilation.
--   **EJS Template Language Support**: Use the EJS (Embedded JavaScript) templating language for dynamic content rendering on the server-side.
+-   **EJS Template Language Support**: Use the EJS (Embedded JavaScript) templating language for using JavaScript pieces in your PHP-files.
 -   **Image Transform Tools**: Easily manage and transform images as needed for your application.
 -   **SVG Loader**: Load SVG files directly into your project, allowing for scalable vector graphics usage.